Careersy AI

 Coaching frameworks

-Built into every Careersy AI response.
+The methods behind every Careersy AI response.
 Coded from 300+ tech professionals coached since 2021.

 • Decision Story Framework · How recruiters score judgment under pressure